act-rules/act-rules.github.io/_rules/no-auto-play-audio-80f0bf.md

 ---
 id: 80f0bf
-name: 'Video or audio has no autoplay audio'
+name: audio or video has no audio that plays automatically
 rule_type: composite
 description: |
-  'This rule checks that autoplay audio does not last for more than 3 seconds, or the audio has a control mechanism to stop or mute it.'
+  This rule checks that automatically playing audio does not last for more than 3 seconds, or the audio has a control mechanism to stop or mute it.
 accessibility_requirements:
   wcag20:1.4.2: # Audio Control (A)
     forConformance: true